SongYi-Han/BigDataProject/README.md

 # BigDataProject

-`project01` : build a data pipeline using Pyspark, Kfka and Redshift
+`project01` : build a data pipeline of ariline dataset using Pyspark, Kfka and Redshift